-The Atlantic Health Forum will bring together top minds from the health industry to examine how individual patient and physician experiences change with evolving health practices and policies.
+The Atlantic Health Forum brought together top minds from the health industry to examine how individual patient and physician experiences change with evolving health practices and policies.

 Health Care Forum

 Washington, District of Columbia / March 27, 2014